Mermade/shins/source/index.html.md

     Atomic.transact({
         // Replace with the server-side generated `publicToken`
         publicToken: "PUBLIC_TOKEN",
+        // Could be either 'xbalance' or 'xdeposit'
+        product: "xbalance",
         // Optionally receive webhook events to a URL of your choice
         webhookUrl: "https://example.url",
         onFinish: function(data) {